snirye/ILrail-bar/README.md

 ## Features

 - **Menu Bar Integration**: Live train information right in your macOS menu bar
-- **Quick Access**: See upcoming trains at a glance without opening a browser
+- **Quick Access**: See upcoming trains at a glance in a popover interface
 - **Customization**: Set preferred departure & destination stations

 ## Screenshots